yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 is disturbingly high.

 Technicolor routers ratio dramatically dropped in Bratislava compared to Brno (48.54 % to 16.33 %).
-UBEE routers also had a slight drop (19.96 % to 15.45 %) but we have to conclude after 8 months after reporting vulnerabilities to UPC the situation does not look much different...
+UBEE routers also had a slight drop (19.96 % to 15.45 %) but we have to conclude that 8 months after reporting vulnerabilities to UPC the situation does not look much different...

 UPC drafted a solution with captive portal making users change their default passwords.
 Apparently this